A person's hand holding a glass of whiskey with ice cubes

 4. Cleaning up the mess.
 Final step?
 Breaking down the toxic byproducts of the reaction.

 In general, Flagyl doesn’t mix well with other substances, including alcohol.
 This isn’t all that surprising — for one thing, alcohol tends to intensify the side effects of many medications.
-In the case of metronidazole, there are quite a few:
+Here are the side effects of metronidazole:

 • Headaches.
 Many people on metronidazole experience headaches.
 Since alcohol is known for causing the notorious “cocktail headaches,” adding it to the mix isn’t doing us any favors.